 - Nolan wrote the vitriolic, highly personal poems Paradise Garden about his failed relationship with Cynthia’s brother and sister-in-law John and Sunday Reed at Heide during the 1940s.
 The poems were published in a spectacular book he lavishly illustrated.
 (Sidney Nolan, Paradise Garden, McAlpine, London, 1971.)
 With his American film director friend Stuart Cooper (who still owns the film rights to Voss) he made the film Paradise Garden with narration and recitation of the poems by Orson Welles.
 (Festival Exhibitions 1974, The Art Gallery of South Australia, Adelaide, 1974, p.
 21).

 - The year following the Adelaide exhibition Whitlam was dismissed from office and the Dismissal, as it became known, was one of a number of themes Nolan had in mind to paint.
 He told Michael Heyward in 1991: ‘Whitlam wants me to paint the whole thing of the Dismissal, because I know most of the people ….
 Whitlam says, said, to me “Why don’t you paint it” and I said “OK I will – when you come clean” …. because he won’t quite come clean and I can guess why too, ‘cause once again it’s the CIA involvement … which he denies, but nothing’s very clear and that’s the way it went.’
-(Sidney Nolan, interview with Michael Heyward, 5 April 1991, Heyward Papers, Australian Munuscripts Collection, State Library of Victoria, Melbourne, MS13673, box 5.)
-Twenty years on, another character for Nolan’s canvas cast would have been added by this snippet.
+(Sidney Nolan, interview with Michael Heyward, 5 April 1991, Heyward Papers, Australian Munuscripts Collection, State Library of Victoria, Melbourne, MS13673, box 5).

 - An Adelaide painter and musician, Dallwitz had a longer acquaintance with Malley than most.
 In November 1943, he and his wife-to-be Jean were at an undergrad haunt in Rundle Street, when a breathless Max Harris burst in with the first Malley poems he had just received from Ern’s sister Ethel.
 (John Dallwitz, son of Dave and Jean, phone conversation with writer, 2007).